quandragoon/splitSecure/README.md

-DistribPassword is a distributed server-side password storage system.
+SplitSecure is a distributed server-side password storage system.

 This prototype is developed by Pranav Kaundinya, Deepak Narayanan, Rohan Mahajan and Quan Nguyen.
 The system as configured consists of an authentication (auth) server and